 The organizations represented in the BCN Advisory Board include some of the most influential organizations involved in care for children globally.
 Over the past ten years, the membership of the Advisory Board has expanded and now includes: the Displaced Children and Orphans Fund (DCOF) and the Office of HIV/AIDS (OHA) of the United States Agency for International Development (USAID), Family For Every Child, RELAF, Save the Children UK, and the United Nations Children's Fund (UNICEF).

 While the views represented on this site does not necessarily imply the views of our Advisory Board member agencies, membership on the Advisory Board implies an institutional commitment to the ethos of the BCN.

 The Guiding Principles of the Better Care Network are available online.

 As an inter-agency network BCN is not an independent legal entity.
 In line with its current strategic plan (2014-2017), BCN has been implementing key changes to its governance, management and administration to reflect its maturity as a network.
 Its fiscal and hosting arrangements have evolved to better enable BCN to operate as an independent network organization.
-BCN moved to its own office space in November 2015, and in July 2016 it became a fiscally sponsored project of Tides Center, a 501(c)(3) nonprofit organization and the USA's leading fiscal sponsor.
+BCN moved to its own office space in November 2015, and in July 2016 it became a fiscally sponsored project of Tides Center, a 501(c)(3) nonprofit organization.

 Profiles of the BCN Advisory Board members: